FlorianWilk/SpotMicroAI/Kinematics/README.md

-# Inverse Kinematics of a four-legged Robot
+# How to solve Inverse Kinematics of a four-legged Robot

 See [this Page](https://www.ijstr.org/final-print/sep2017/Inverse-Kinematic-Analysis-Of-A-Quadruped-Robot.pdf) for more Information about Inverse Kinematics for quadruped Robots.
 We will have to do our own calculations, since SpotMicro has some specialities which are not included a those formulas.